thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return lambda: next_option(xpath, waitfor_elem_xpath)
 {% endhighlight %}

+*next_option* is the generator that iterates through the option values.
+We use a lambda function to generate a closure around the xpath arguments we pass to *make\_select\_option\_iterator*.

 Now we can make generators for the states, districts and projects with just a few lines of code: